 The CRA sets the maximum amount you can contribute to your TFSA on an annual basis.
-For 2020, the contribution limit is $6,000.
-Though contributions are not tax-deductible, withdrawals are not taxable, which is a feature that makes TFSA distinct from RRSPs.
+For 2024, the contribution limit is $7,000.
+Though contributions are not tax-deductible, withdrawals are not taxable.
+This is a feature that makes TFSA distinct from RRSPs.
 You can carry forward any unused contribution room to future years.

 Despite offering no tax-saving advantages, there’s no limit to how much you can contribute to a non-registered account, and they offer more investment options compared to registered accounts like RRSPs and TFSAs.
 You can also withdraw your money anytime you wish.

 Non-registered accounts are ideal if you’ve maxed out your tax-advantaged accounts but still have funds available to invest.